The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Results: Analysis of density-lensing angular power spectra and cross-spectra (3 2 points)

 \subsubsection{Redshift evolution}

 We now investigate the redshift evolution of relativistic effects.
 We therefore perform the same analysis with two shells at low redshifts $z_1=0.225\pm 0.045$ and $z_2=0.45\pm 0.025$ extracted from the full-sky catalogue.
 The resolution of the \textsc{Healpix} maps built from the catalogue is $N_{\rm side}=1024$ while the resolution of the Born map is $N_{\rm side}=2048$.
 These maps are then degraded to $N_{\rm side}=1024$.
-The estimation of the power spectrum is straightforward since the cone is full-sky (i.e. no need of apodization to account for large masked region).
+The estimation of the power spectrum is straightforward since the cone is full-sky (i.e. no need of apodisation to account for large masked region).
 We find that the global trend is similar to the one of high redshift measurements.
 There is also a good agreement with \textsc{Class} in most cases, while the deviations are well understood.

-We now highlight the main differences between the high and low redshift cross-spectra -- we illustrate some of them in \cref{fig:low_redshift_subset_delta_delta}, \cref{fig:low_redshift_subset_kappa_kappa} and \cref{fig:low_redshift_subset_delta_kappa}.
+We now highlight the main differences between the high- and low-redshift cross-spectra -- we illustrate some of them in \cref{fig:low_redshift_subset_delta_delta}, \cref{fig:low_redshift_subset_kappa_kappa}, and \cref{fig:low_redshift_subset_delta_kappa}.
 It shows the impact of relativistic effects on three spectra. \cref{fig:low_redshift_subset_delta_delta} shows the impact of relativistic effects on $C_{\delta_1 \delta_2} (\ell, z_1=0.225, z_2=0.225)$.
-We notice that the influence of magnification bias is now negligible while RSD plays a more important role.
-This is due to the weak-lensing effect which decreases with redshift. \textsc{Class} performs a good prediction at large scales; however, beyond $\ell \sim 100$ (corresponding roughly to $k\sim 0.15$~h~Mpc$^{-1}$), the effects of RSD on the power spectrum become negative.
+We notice that the influence of the MB is now negligible, while RSDs play a more important role.
+This is due to the weak-lensing effect, which decreases with redshift. \textsc{Class} performs a good prediction at large scales; however, beyond $\ell \sim 100$ (corresponding roughly to $k\sim 0.15$~h~Mpc$^{-1}$), the effects of RSDs on the power spectrum become negative.
 As expected, this effect is not well reproduced by \textsc{Class} because of the assumption of linear mapping between real-space and redshift-space.
 Analytical predictions could be made using perturbation theory.
-A recent work by \citet{grasshorn20} about non-linear RSD in the harmonic space galaxy power spectrum finds similar trend thus reinforcing our claim of the damping of the angular matter power spectrum at large $\ell$ due to Fingers-of-God effect.
+A recent work by \citet{grasshorn20} about non-linear RSDs in the harmonic space galaxy power spectrum finds similar trend thus reinforcing our claim of the damping of the angular matter power spectrum at large $\ell$ due to the fingers-of-God effect.